Anadema/Cognitive-Weaponization-Matrix/Readme.md

 # Context

 This work aims to compile techniques and key concepts enabling a direct and technical initial immersion into the field of information warfare.
-The objective is to provide keys to understanding that have nothing to do with fact-checking, and even less with ideologies or modern approaches to skepticism (zététique).
+The objective is to provide keys to understanding this domain of cognitive warfare in numerical environment.
+That have nothing to do with fact-checking, and even less with ideologies or modern approaches to skepticism (zététique).

 The research focus is both scientific and military, with the originality lying in making a high level of resources available, rather than engaging in mass vulgarization that hides behind influence methods.